Episode 66 – No B.S. Tips For Weight Loss

 Eat small meals throughout the day

 Have smaller, frequent, meals throughout the day to sustain your energy.
 You don’t have to fill yourself up with these meals, simply aim to keep yourself from feeling hungry.
-Good smaller meal options include, fruits, salad, or even a bag of mixed nuts or trail mix.
+Good smaller meal options include fruits, salad, or even a bag of mixed nuts or trail mix.
 Avoid having only one or two heavy meals per day.

 Add more physical activity into your life

 Small regular exertions of effort throughout the day can help you lose the weight you want.
 Simply, use the stairs over the elevator or escalator, do more chores at home, and spend more time with your children.
 At work, you could move around more often, or you might want to get involved in the company team sports when the opportunity arises.
-Small activities like these will accumulate and make a big difference to your weight loss journey.
+Small activities like these will accumulate and make a big difference in your weight loss journey.

 - Burke, L. Deakin, V (2005) Clinical Sports Nutrition (2nd Ed.)
 McGraw-Hill

 - Chek, P. (2009) How to Eat, Move and Be Healthy!

 - Chopra, D. (1995) Boundless Energy: The complete Mind/Body Program for Overcoming Chronic Fatigue.
 Three Rivers Press